MJKWoolnough/minecraft/README.md

 }
 ```

-WrongTypeError is an error returned when a nbt tag has an unexpected type.
+WrongTypeError is an error returned when an nbt tag has an unexpected type.

 #### func (WrongTypeError) Error